Logo

 Can the smallest modulus of a covering system be arbitrarily large?

 Described by Erdős as 'perhaps my favourite problem'.
-Hough [Ho15] has shown the answer is no: the smallest modulus must be at most $10^{18}$.
+Hough [Ho15], building on work of Filaseta, Ford, Konyagin, Pomerance, and Yu [FFKPY07], has shown (contrary to Erdős' expectations) that the answer is no: the smallest modulus must be at most $10^{18}$.

 Let $f(n,k)$ be minimal such that every $\mathcal{F}$ family of $n$-uniform sets with $\lvert F\rvert \geq f(n,k)$ contains a $k$-sunflower.
 Is it true that \[f(n,k) < c_k^n\] for some constant $c_k>0$?